liske/ifstate/examples/xfrm-vrf.md

-# Example: XFRM Interfaces for multitenant IPsec
+# Example: XFRM interfaces with VRF-based multitenant IPsec

 This example configures a multitenant IPsec setup:
 - use strongSwan for IPsec setup